Azure/MS-AMP/docs/user-tutorial/usage.md

 ...
 ```

+## Usage in distributed parallel training

+MS-AMP supports FP8 for distributed parallel training and has the capability of integrating with advanced distributed traning frameworks.
+We have integrated MS-AMP with several popular distributed training frameworks such as DeepSpeed, Megatron-DeepSpeed and Megatron-LM to demonstrate this capability.

-For applying MS-AMP to DeepSpeed ZeRO, add a "msamp" section in deepspeed config file:
+For enabling MS-AMP when using ZeRO in DeepSpeed, add one line of code `import msamp` and a "msamp" section in DeepSpeed config file:

 ```json
 "msamp": {